 There are three main types of liver transplant that patients can undergo.
 These include:

-Each type has its own advantages and challenges, and the choice depends on the patient’s condition, available donors, and the expertise of the liver hospital in India.
-Understanding these types of liver transplant can make it easier to choose the best option for your treatment.
+Each type of liver transplant has its own advantages and challenges, and the choice depends on the patient’s condition, available donors, and the expertise of the liver hospital in India.
+It’s important to understand that can you cannot live without your liver it is a vital organ responsible for essential functions like detoxification, metabolism, and the production of important proteins.
+This is why a liver transplant becomes necessary when the liver fails.
+Understanding the different types of liver transplant can help you make an informed decision about the best treatment option for your condition.

 Orthotopic Liver Transplant (OLT)